jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 There are also simplified versions of the infrastructure mode management modules: `Ieee80211MgmtStaSimplified` and `Ieee80211MgmtApSimplified`.
 They only send and receive data frames, and they don't simulate the association and authentication process, but assume that stations are always associated with the access point.
 They also cannot simulate handovers.

 The agent module (`Ieee80211AgentSta`) is the submodule of `Ieee80211Nic` in devices that act as stations (nodes with `Ieee80211MgmtSta` management module types.)
-It connects to the management module.
-It is responsible for initiating channel scanning, associations and handovers.
-It controls these by sending commands to the management module.
+It connects to the management module, and it is responsible for initiating channel scanning, associations and handovers.
+It controls these by sending commands to the management module (which turn sends commands to the MAC.)
+TODO: is this correct?
 It basically simulates user actions, such as the user instructing the device to connect to a Wifi network.
 The topology of connected modules in `Ieee80211Nic` is displayed on the following image:

 <img class="screen" src="submodules.png">

-TODO: note that you can see if the correct management type is configured at the mib.
+TODO: note that you can see if the correct management type is configured at the mib. -> not needed

 Hosts can be configured to use infrastructure or adhoc mode by specifying the corresponding management module type.
 By default, `WirelessHost` uses `Ieee80211MgmtSta`, and `AccessPoint` uses `Ieee80211MgmtAp`.
-`AdhocHost` is suitable for simulating adhoc wireless networks.
+Additionally, `AdhocHost` is suitable for simulating adhoc wireless networks.
 It is derived from `WirelessHost` by changing management module to `Ieee80211MgmtAdhoc` (and also turning on IPv4 forwarding.)

 In infrastructure mode, the SSID of the network created by an access point is a parameter of `Ieee80211MgmtAp`, and it is "SSID" by default.
-In stations, the agent module has an SSID parameter, which sets which network the node should join.
-When the simulation is run, the access points automatically create the wireless networks, and agent module in station nodes cause the nodes to automatically join the appropriate network.
+In stations, the agent module has an SSID parameter, which sets which network should the node join.
+When the simulation is run, the access points automatically create the wireless networks, and agent modules in station nodes cause the nodes to automatically join the appropriate network.

-TODO: about the adhoc management module
+TODO: about the adhoc management module...what it does and what it doesnt

 ## The configuration